Last updated - March 23, 2018

 The process of the update on WordPress, as you know, is quite simple.
 With the simple click of a button, you can update a software.
 But the possible hassles that might follow it is what discourages many WooCommerce store owners from clicking that ‘update’ button.
 It is quite important for these “reluctant updaters” to know that updates are vital for the sustained functioning of your WooCommerce store.
 If you ignore to update themes and plugins, on your store, sooner or later it will reflect on the customer experience of your store.

 An outdated site can be vulnerable to security threats

 More than that, you will be compromising with the security aspects of your store.
 Outdated software on your store might make it particularly vulnerable to malicious attacks.
 For example, if an attacker is able to successfully hack into your WooCommerce store, it might gravely affect the reputation of your business.
 Even if you are able to securely keep the credit card information and other confidential data, a security breach of any level can create quite a negative impression in your customers’ minds.

 Furthermore, for an extra level of security, you can create a manual backup of your site before updating.
 Once you are thoroughly convinced that there are no apparent issues, you can go ahead with the update, which really won’t take that much time.
-The key here is to allot considerable time to test and prepare for any possible issues.
-Once you include time for updates in your regular work flow, things will go smoothly for your store functioning too.
+The key here is to allocate considerable time to test and prepare for any possible issues.
+Once you include time for updates in your regular workflow, things will go smoothly for your store functioning too.